sharkymark/v2-templates/src/docker-ai-agent/README.md

 ### Apps included

 1. A web-based terminal
-1. choice of Coder code-server IDE, VS Code Desktop or Zed IDE (if either are installed locally)
+1. VS Code Web IDE
 1. A Goose app to open the Goose AI agent

 ### AI agent